vbigot-juloux/ane-research-humanities/docs/Guidelines.md

 <li style="padding-bottom: 12px; text-align: justify">For articles in an edited volume<br />
   [Author(s)].
 [Year]. “[Title].”
 In [Title of the Book, in italics], edited by [First Name] [Family Name], [First Name] [Family Name], and [(last editor's) First Name] [(last editor's) Family Name], [Page(s)].
 [Series and Number, if the volume is in a series].
 [Place of Publication]: [Publisher].<br />
   <span style="color:#b30000; font-size: 14px;">&#x27A2;</span> Binding, Ceri, Keith May, and Doug Tudhope.
 2008.
-“Semantic Interoperability in Archaeological Datasets: Data Mapping and Extraction via the <span style="font-variant: small-caps; font-size: 14px">cidoc crm.</span>” In <em>Proceedings (ECDL 2008) 12th European Conference on Research and Advanced Technology for Digital Libraries, Aarhus</em>, edited by Birte Christensen-Dalsgaard, Donatella Castelli, Bolette Ammitzbøll Jurik, and Joan Lippincott, 280–290.
+“Semantic Interoperability in Archaeological Datasets: Data Mapping and Extraction via the <span style="font-variant: small-caps; font-size: 14px; font-style: italic;">cidoc crm.</span>” In <em>Proceedings (<span style="font-variant: small-caps; font-size: 14px; font-style: italic;">ecdl</span> 2008) 12th European Conference on Research and Advanced Technology for Digital Libraries, Aarhus</em>, edited by Birte Christensen-Dalsgaard, Donatella Castelli, Bolette Ammitzbøll Jurik, and Joan Lippincott, 280–290.
 Berlin: Springer.</li>

 <li style="padding-bottom: 12px; text-align: justify">For monographs<br />
 [Author(s)].
 [Year].
 [Title of the Book, in italics].
 [Series and Number, if the volume is in a series].
 [Place of Publication]: [Publisher].<br />